 The Company has a contract to guarantee power supply at its Caylloma mine.
-Under the contract, the seller is obligated to deliver a "maximum committed demand" (for the present term this stands at 3,500 Kw) and the Company is obligated to purchase subject to exemptions under provisions of "Force Majeure".
+Under the contract, the seller is obligated to deliver a "maximum committed demand" (for the present term this stands at 3,500 kW) and the Company is obligated to purchase subject to exemptions under provisions of "Force Majeure".
 The contract is automatically renewed every two years for a period of 10 years and expiring in 2017.
 Renewal can be avoided without penalties by notification 10 months in advance of renewal date.

 Tariffs are established annually by the energy market regulator in accordance with applicable regulations in Peru.
-The commitment is \$180 per month.
+The minimum committed demand is \$19 per month and the average monthly charge for 2014 is \$202.